Lucy Wilson’s work on exhibition at Staithes Gallery

 She paints in acrylics on wooden panels, cutting in some of the outlines first with a knife.
 Occasionally she works on driftwood and allows the wood itself, worn by the sea, to dictate the shape of the painting.

 Lucy shows and sells her paintings in and around Staithes.
-She has discussed her work on the BBC Radio 4's Women's Hour programme.
+She has discussed her art on the BBC Radio 4’s Women’s Hour programme.
 An recent article in the Whitby Gazette also celebrated her work: